qsnake/gpaw/doc/exercises/adsorbate/adsorbate.rst

   candidates for stable adsorption sites?

-* How many inequivalent high symmetry adsorption sites are present on a two layer Al(100) 1 x 1 surface unit cell.
-What is the coordination *Z* (i.e. number of nearest Aluminum neighbors of an H atom) in each adsorption site?
+* How many inequivalent high symmetry adsorption sites are present on a Al(100) surface.
+What is the coordination number *Z* (i.e. number of nearest Aluminum neighbors of an H atom) in each adsorption site?